Consultation

 Mastering Market Volatility: How to Protect Yourself from Real Estate Bubbles

 Macroeconomic factors play a crucial role in the stability of the property market.
-Property bubbles and interest rate hikes can significantly impact your investment.
-Therefore, it is important to understand these risks and take appropriate precautions.
-The current situation, as observed in Frankfurt am Main, highlights the necessity of careful market analysis.
-According to dagg-invest.de, Frankfurt am Main is named as the city with the highest bubble risk in the property market.
+Property bubbles and interest rate increases can significantly impact your investment.
+It is therefore important to understand these risks and take appropriate precautions.
+The current situation, as observed in Frankfurt am Main, highlights the necessity of thorough market analysis.
+According to dagg-invest.de, Frankfurt am Main is identified as the city with the highest bubble risk in the property market.

-A bubble risk occurs when property prices are significantly above their actual value, driven by speculation and demand exceeding supply.
-Historical examples show that an interest rate increase of 1.5 percentage points can trigger a correction of around 35 percent.
-Therefore, it is advisable to closely monitor interest rate developments and consider the impact on your financing.
+A bubble risk arises when property prices are significantly above their actual value, driven by speculation and demand exceeding supply.
+Historical examples show that an interest rate increase of 1.5 percentage points can trigger a correction of up to 35 percent.
+It is advisable, therefore, to closely monitor interest rate developments and consider their impact on your financing.

-Those investing in property long-term should historically account for a potential price decline of 30% to 50%, as Dagg Invest emphasises.
-Understanding market cycles and long-term trends is crucial for setting realistic expectations and making informed decisions.
-Bear in mind that the property market is subject to fluctuations, and a long-term perspective can help you better manage these fluctuations.
+Those investing in property for the long term should historically consider potential price declines of 30% to 50%, as Dagg Invest emphasises.
+Understanding market cycles and long-term trends is crucial for having realistic expectations and making informed decisions.
+Bear in mind that the property market is subject to fluctuations, and having a long-term perspective can help you better manage these fluctuations.

-The financing amplifies both the opportunities and risks of property ownership.
-A price decline of 20% can completely erode the equity and lead to foreclosure, as warned by Dagg Invest.
+Financing amplifies both the opportunities and risks of property ownership.
+A price decline of 20% can completely deplete equity and lead to a forced sale, as Dagg Invest warns.
 It is therefore important to understand the leverage of financing and secure your investment accordingly.
-Plan to avoid losing your entire equity to ensure financial stability.
+Plan in such a way that you do not lose all your equity, to ensure financial stability.

 Securing Financing: How to Meet Creditworthiness Requirements